Archon (Gnosticism): Hebdomad

-Evidently from works such as the Apocryphon of John, the Ophite Diagrams, On the Origin of the World and Pistis Sophia, archons play an important role in Gnostic cosmology.
+Evidently, from works such as the Apocryphon of John, the Ophite Diagrams, On the Origin of the World and Pistis Sophia, archons play an important role in Gnostic cosmology.
 Probably originally referring to the Greek daimons of the planets, in Gnosticism they became the demonic rulers of the material world, each associated with a different celestial sphere.
 As rulers over the material world, they are called ἄρχοντες (archontes, "principalities", or "rulers").
-As with ancient astronomy, which thought of a sphere of fixed stars, above the spheres of the seven planets, beyond the spheres of the evil archons (Hebdomad), there were the supercelestial regions which a soul must reach by gnosis to escape the dominion of the archons.
+As with Classical astronomy, which thought of a sphere of fixed stars above the spheres of the seven planets, beyond the spheres of the evil archons (Hebdomad), there were the supercelestial regions which a soul must reach by gnosis to escape the dominion of the archons.
 This place is thought of as the abode of Sophia (Wisdom) and Barbelo, also called Ogdoad.

 Naming and associations

 The Ophites accepted the existence of these seven archons (Origen, Contra Celsum, vi.
 31; a nearly identical list is given in On the Origin of the World):